Habitat Conservation Plan

-Like any landowner, ODF must comply with the federal and state Endangered Species Acts while managing to provide the social, economic and environmental benefits required by the Greatest Permanent Value rule (OAR 629-035-0020).
+As a landowner, ODF must comply with the Endangered Species Act (ESA).
+The agency is also required to provide for the social, economic and environmental benefits required by the Greatest Permanent Value rule (OAR 629-035-0020).
 This stewardship approach to land management provides habitat for many threatened and endangered species across state forest lands.
 ODF currently strives to protect these species through a process called “take avoidance."
 This approach requires extensive and costly species surveys, resulting in shifting protections that, over time, are likely to limit the quality and durability of the habitat provided.
-It also creates more uncertainty around the long-term financial viability of managing state forests for the benefits required by law.
-An HCP potentially can improve certainty around outcomes for timber harvest, conservation, county revenues, and other public values articulated in greatest permanent value.
+It also creates more uncertainty around the long-term financial viability of managing state forests for the economic benefits articulated in the Greatest Permanent Value Rule.